Abhay-Sengar025/Abhay-Sengar025/README.md

 - 💞️ Looking to collaborate with cloud companies and like-minded developers
 - 📫 How to reach me: [pk9581034@gmail.com / Abhay Sengar / Abhay-Sengar025 ]
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love exploring AI, ML, and gaming in my free time!
+- ⚡ Fun fact: I love exploring AI and gaming in my free time!

 <!---
 Abhay-Sengar025/Abhay-Sengar025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.